Analysis | A scholar-politician looks at Congress and the politics of the post-Trump era

 He then added, “I just am distressed that the defeat hasn’t led to more of a self-examination and a reorientation of the party.
 It could yet occur.
 We’ll see how long Trump can keep the brand and the fervor alive.
 But so far, not very promising.”

 As a result, Price said he is dubious about efforts to find middle ground, given the state of politics and the challenges facing the country.
-“I think the issues we’re dealing with in the realm of racial justice, the issues surrounding the climate, you know, these are these are really urgent, almost emergency situations,” he said.
+“I think the issues we’re dealing with in the realm of racial justice, the issues surrounding the climate, you know, these are really urgent, almost emergency situations,” he said.
 “And it’s just not going to satisfy anybody, nor is it going to be an adequate response, to simply seek some vague middle ground.”

 Price offered a look back at history and an effort to set the current moment into a wider context.
 “I would not describe the last four years as the historical norm,” he said.
-“But I do think that we’re for some time to come.
-We’re going to have we’re going to have serious political divisions in the country.
+“But I do think that, for some time to come, we’re going to have serious political divisions in the country.
 And therefore, there’s going to have to be strong leadership in the Congress to bring anything together.”